SneakyNinja81/eecs348_FinalProject/README.md

 </table>

-Remember to use parentheses to choose which parts of the expression to evalute first.
+This calculator is programmed to handle parentheses/nested expressions.

 ### Example Usage
-`(T | F) $ F` will first evaluate True or False which is True and then take the result XOR with F which is True.
-So the calculator will return True
+`(T | F) $ F` First, the value of the expression in parentheses is determined to be True.
+Next, this value is compared to the next Boolean in the input using the XOR operator, which evaluates as True.
+The whole statement has been processed, so the calculator returns True.